bstefanescu/koa-webapp/README.md

 Features:

 1. **WebApp**  \
-    A configurable class defining a web application which automatically configure the right middlewares to create a backend for a Single Application Page.
+    A configurable class defining a web application.
+Embeds a koa app instance and provide configuration getters to configure the application.
+It is also the place where you should initialize and store the global (i.e. singleton) services making up your application.
-1. **Router**
+1. **Router**  \
+    A koa router middleware providing:
     * classic route definitions (similar to [koa-router]())
     * support defining a web resources tree using javascript classes
-2. **Authentication**
+2. **Authentication**  \
+    A set of koa middlewares providing:
     * Form based login (generates a JWT)
     * JWT stateless authentication
     * Possibility to integrate OAuth2 login flows using [passportjs](http://www.passportjs.org/), [grant](https://github.com/simov/grant) etc.